SPiedra955/07_09_ASSI_intermediate_SQL/README.md

  ## Introduction

-In this task, we have to create a database using intermediate sql querys, it is a task in which we have to try to put all the knowledge acquired during the current course and also try to apply in our database script the following data.
+In this task in pairs done by Samuel Piedra 🙋 & Fran González, we have to create a database using intermediate sql querys, it is a task in which we have to try to put all the knowledge acquired during the present course and also try to apply in our database script the following data.

 ```
 Integrity constraints